Last Updated on September 19, 2022 by Boodle Mart

 I walked back to Herne Bay along the footpath above the cliffs into a short forested canopy, as the tide had already come in.
 I was exhausted when arriving back to Herne Bay.
 Enjoyed some fabulous food at a local Turkish restaurant then walked along the pier before retiring early for another coastal walk the following day.

 The next morning took me on the coastal walk from Herne Bay to Whitstable en route to Canterbury.
-The walk was pleasant but not breathtaking compared to the walks done within the last 48 hours.
+The walk was pleasant, but not breathtaking.
 However, being by the sea, taking in the sounds and smell does it for me.
 Whitstable was a pleasant seaside town to wander around with the bustle of Londoners before catching the train to Canterbury.

-Canterbury!
 I felt like I took a step back to the Middle Ages.
-I was enamoured when I visited Winchester (see October 3rd blog), the same applied to Canterbury.
 It is one of those places that lingers with you after you have long gone.
 For me, it is the vibe and the amazingly preserved architecture.

 Westgate Gardens is a beautiful spot along the River Stour and features an enormous Boabab tree.
-Another Boabab tree can be spotted within the Friends Garden of Canterbury Cathedral.
 If you don’t pay much attention to trees, I think this could be the start of something beautiful.

 Make sure to walk past landmarks such as Englands largest medieval Westgate Tower, built in 1379, and Old Weaver’s Tudor house built in 1507; located on High Street.
 The building is currently under renovation but still awe dropping.
-There is the Canterbury Historic River Tours you can enjoy as it meanders down the River Stour as you listen to some of the local history (https://www.canterburyrivertours.co.uk/)
+There are the Canterbury Historic River Tours you can enjoy as it meanders down the River Stour as you listen to some of the local history (Canterburyrivertours)

 Butchery Lane and Sir John Boys House (also known as the Crooked House, built-in 1675) are worthy of a look as well as The Parrot; Canterbury’s oldest pub est. 1370!
 The Roman Museum and Eastbridge Hospital were closed due to Covid and I am anxious to visit when it re-opens.
 There is also the remains of St Augustine’s Abbey / St Martin’s Church dating back early 6th century.